seanpringle/goomwwm/goomwwm.md

 	never
 	:	Pointer is never moved (default for -focusmode click).

+	follow
+	:	Pointer follows a moved window, but is not moved to a newly focused window.

 	focus
-	:	Pointer is warped to a newly focused window (default for -focusmode sloppy[tag]).
+	:	Pointer is warped to a newly focused window, and follows a moved window (default for -focusmode sloppy[tag]).

 # OPTIONS (cli mode)